SuboptimalEng/three-js-games/README.md

 Hello world!
 My internet name is Suboptimal and I am an Indian software engineer.
 Gamedex is the repo where I keep track of my game dev + computer graphics experiments.
 I also post the demos on 👉 [twitter](https://www.twitter.com/SuboptimalEng) so feel free to follow me there!

-All of the experiments are web-based and built with Next.js (or Vite.js) + Three.js + Tailwind CSS so running them locally is super easy.
+All of these web-based experiments are built with React.js + Three.js so running them locally is super easy.
 Here's an example of how you can run the `solar-system` animation:

 ```
 git clone https://github.com/SuboptimalEng/gamedex.git